Fast, effortless and 100% online.

 A capital loss is a term used to describe when you make a loss on selling an asset.
 An asset, in this context, could be a property, shares, a cryptocurrency, fine jewellery, a vintage car etc. And if you sell one of these assets for less than you originally bought it, this would be considered making a capital loss.

 Check out this example of making a capital loss:

-You can also claim losses on assets that you still own if they become “worthless”.
+You’re also allowed to claim losses on assets that you still own if they become “worthless”.

-If you sold an asset for more than you bought it for, you made a profit or a “capital gain” instead, and you might need to pay Capital Gains Tax on it.
+If you sell an asset for more than you bought it for, you make a profit.
+This profit is known as a capital gain.
+Profits that exceed the tax-free Capital Gains Tax Allowance mean that you’ll have to pay Capital Gains Tax on them.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.